DexterHuang/Arclight-City/update-log.md

 **If you find an exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

 ### 0.0.49

+-  Doubled amount of possible encounters(the one with choices) in strongholds
+-  Added pixel art illustration for all encounters
+-  Fixed issue with chat UI

+### 0.0.49

 -  Fixed issue with chat reply function causing UI to shift in an unexpected way